Q: What is AWS Lambda?

 Q: What is Lambda@Edge?

-Lambda@Edge allows you to run code across AWS locations globally without provisioning or managing servers, responding to end users at the lowest network latency.
-You just upload your Node.js code to AWS Lambda and configure your function to be triggered in response to Amazon CloudFront requests (i.e., when a viewer request lands, when a request is forwarded to or received back from the origin, and right before responding back to the end user).
+Lambda@Edge allows you to run code across AWS locations globally without provisioning or managing servers, responding to end-users at the lowest network latency.
+You just upload your Node.js or Python code to AWS Lambda and configure your function to be triggered in response to Amazon CloudFront requests (i.e., when a viewer request lands, when a request is forwarded to or received back from the origin, and right before responding back to the end-user).
 The code is then ready to execute across AWS locations globally when a request for content is received, and scales with the volume of CloudFront requests globally.
 Learn more in our documentation.

 Q: How do I use Lambda@Edge?

 To use Lambda@Edge, you just upload your code to AWS Lambda and associate a function version to be triggered in response to Amazon CloudFront requests.
 Your code must satisfy the Lambda@Edge service limits.
 Lambda@Edge supports Node.js and Python for global invocation by CloudFront events at this time.
 Learn more in our documentation.